dgjnpr/rb-ansible-junos-stdlib/README.md

   * `junos_install_config` - used to install an entire Junos configuration ("override" mode) or just a configuration snippet ("merge" mode).
 Configurations can be either in "set" format, "text" format, or "xml" format.

   * `junos_rescue` - used to reload the saved "rescue configuration" file.
 This assumes that a rescue configuration file has be previously saved

+  * `junos_shutdown` - used to perform the shutdown action on the Junos device

   For documentation on each of the above modules, please refer directly to the source code